qiscus/qiscus-chat-sdk-flutter-sample/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Contribution
+Qiscus Chat SDK Sample UI is fully open-source.
+All contributions and suggestions are welcome!

+## Security Disclosure
+If you believe you have identified a security vulnerability with Qiscus Chat SDK, you should report it as soon as possible via email to contact.us@qiscus.com.
+Please do not post it to a public issue.